StreamElements/docs/docs/chatbot/commands/default/raffle.md

   inputPersona="moderator"
   inputUsernameOverride="ModUser"
   inputMessage="!raffle 1000 120"
-  outputMessage="The Multi-Raffle for 1000 points will end in 120 Seconds.
-Enter by typing \"!join\"" />
+  outputMessage='The Multi-Raffle for 1000 points will end in 120 Seconds.
+Enter by typing "!join"' />

 ## Related Commands